-a.
-Secretarial Standards issued by the Institute of Company Secretaries of India on Meetings of the Board of Directors and General Meeting. b.
-Listing Agreements entered into by the Company with BSE Limited.
+- Secretarial Standards issued by the Institute of Company Secretaries of India on Meetings of the Board of Directors and General Meeting. - Listing Agreements entered into by the Company with BSE Limited and National Stock Exchange of India Limited.

-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.
+During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above subject to the following observation: